As a Worcester student you have a range of options to study abroad or work in another country.

 The Exchange & Study Abroad Coordinator will support you throughout your application process both internally and to the partner university.
 The coordinator will provide you with guidance on how to complete your applications and signpost you to the relevant resources where it is appropriate.
 He or she will also nominate you to the host university and liaise with the host university to assist with any necessary arrangements.

 Before you travel you will attend a departure session to help you prepare for your experience.
-You will learn about organisations such as RED 24 and the Foreign and Commonwealth Office, who are experts in travel security and support overseas.
+You will learn about organisations such as World Aware and the Foreign and Commonwealth Office, who are experts in travel security and support overseas.

 You will also cover important topics such as the University of Worcester’s insurance policy, risk assessment, cultural intelligence and culture shock.
 You will explore real life case study material and receive a study abroad departure checklist to fill in.
 This checklist will cover elements of your study abroad that will help you succeed, stay safe and have a fulfilling experience.

 Completing this checklist is a mandatory requirement for all students undertaking a semester or year abroad.
 You must submit this checklist four weeks prior to departure along with your risk assessment, learning agreement and, if applicable, your grant agreement.

 While you are abroad you will be covered by the University of Worcester’s travel insurance policy, which also includes emergency medical and dental coverage.
 You will need your own health insurance for routine appointments or prescriptions.
 You will also need your own travel insurance if you are travelling in countries that are not your host country or for a long duration before or after your study period.